Dhruv-0001/Gym_Khana_Hacktoberfest_2023/README.md

         date: "Month date, 2023",
         slug: "x-y-z",
     },
-- Paste the edited template code into the `blogs.js` file in the folder data in the roor directory.
+- Paste the edited template code into the `blogs.js` file in the folder "data" in the roor directory.
 - `Sync` your Fork & then create a `Pull Request`.
 If there are any conflicts with the main branch then resolve them first.
 ```
 title: Topic of the blog